dream-frame/powercord-installer/README.md

 This is unofficial and no one from Powercord will help you if the script has issues, just submit a report to [issues](https://github.com/dream-frame/powercord-installer/issues).

-**This project was only made for fun and for those who are new to Linux and are noobs.**
+**This project was only made for fun and for those who are new to Linux and are total noobs.**

 All scripts are put together by [Korbs](https://Twitter.com/KorbsStudio).

+Just to be clear, **Powercord** only supports **Discord Canary**, for Stable and PTB you'll be using a fork of mine that is also unofficial.

 ## Linux
 ### Debian